Democrats will try to block Trump's border wall maneuver

 Durbin would prevail in the vote if panel Republicans like Roy Blunt of Missouri and Susan Collins of Maine vote like they did in March — a development that would embarrass top Republicans like McConnell and Appropriations Committee Chairman Richard Shelby.

+McConnell said Durbin's move, along with an abortion-related vote promised by Sen. Patty Murray, D-Wash., on a separate health spending bill, amount to "poison pills" that violate the recent budget pact.

+"I can't overstate how difficult it was, given the players involved, to reach an agreement," McConnell said.
+"And here, when we begin to take the first step in our committee process here, our Democratic friends ... are trying to wiggle out of the agreement we all signed off on and voted for.
+So I think it is truly a disturbing development."

-In remarks caught on a live microphone after a panel vote on the whopping defense measure Durbin implored Shelby to work with him to stop Trump's maneuver.
+In remarks caught on a live microphone after a panel vote on the whopping defense measure Durbin implored Shelby to work with him to stop Trump's border wall maneuvering.
 Shelby was clearly sympathetic.

 "I'm going to do everything I can," Shelby said.
 "Listen, I'm going to talk to McConnell, and you talk to Schumer and let's see if we can get together."